 One of the REYN objectives is to increase diversity in the workforce.
-In this blog, Partners Hungary Foundation, host of REYN Hungary, reports on how they coached five Romani women to become caregiver in six months.
-This is the first of a series of blogs that REYN Hungary will publish on this matter.
+In this blog, Flóra Bacsó of Partners Hungary Foundation reports on how she coached five Romani women to become kindergarten assistants in six months.
+This is the first of a series of eight blog posts that Eva will publish on this matter.

 Professionals working in early childhood services have been voicing for a long time that having more Romani colleagues would support Romani children’s inclusion.
 The reason is that for children it is easier to relate to people that have the same cultural background.

 Where this has happened, professionals report very positive experiences.
 For example, in a primary school in the town of Nyírbátor, where they have an intercultural mediator, more and more Roma parents have started to attend parents’ meetings.

 In Hungary, REYN provides free training to its members.
 The network is made mostly of professionals who work with young children in education and care.